-The *Real* Sakura Fare - Sakura Mochi, Manju, Soba and Crepe
+Authentic Sakura Fare - Sakura Mochi, Sakura Manju, Sakura Soba and Sakura Crepe

 Sakura Mochi

-First up is sakura mochi!
-From what I can gather, it's just pink mochi rice, wrapped in a pickled sakura leaf, and filled with the standard Japanese red bean paste.
-I think the rice is probably something like glutinous rice?
-Because it reminds me a lot of the Peranakan glutinous rice sweets and dumplings.
+First up is authentic sakura mochi.
+Note that this is very different from other types of mochi where the glutinous rice is pounded until it forms a sticky paste.
+From what I can gather, this one is just pink mochi rice, wrapped in a pickled sakura leaf, and filled with the standard Japanese red bean paste.
+As the rice is still coarse, this would be the traditional Kansai-style sakura mochi, and the variety of rice is glutinous rice.
+Because of the herby leaf wrapping the sticky rice, it reminds me a lot of the Peranakan glutinous rice sweets and dumplings.

 Sakura mochi.It came in a little plastic container of two.
 Each was about 1.5 inches in diameter.